// now

 How LLMs can be better tools for developers rather than replacements.
 The gap between AI hype and practical utility is still enormous.
 Most AI features in products today feel bolted on.
 I want to figure out the patterns that make AI genuinely useful.

 Developer experience as a design discipline.
-Good DX isn't just documentation — it's the API surface, error messages, sensible defaults, and respecting the developer's time.
+Good DX isn't just documentation.
+It's the API surface, error messages, sensible defaults, and respecting the developer's time.

 Learning